merodiro/settings/README.md

 ```

 ### Get value from settings
-returns its value if it exists or the second parameter if it doesn't exist
+Returns its value if it exists or the second parameter if it doesn't exist
 and caches settings automatically

 ```php